Tamas-Gavlider/WanderRoads/README.md

 #### JavaScript

 JSX code was validated with ESLint.
-It helps to identify and fix issues in your JavaScript and JSX code.
+It helps to identify and fix issues in JavaScript and JSX code.
 Errors due to the App.test file.
 ![eslint-error](/docs/testing/eslint/eslint-error.png)<br>
 No errors after the code commented out in test file.